Keith Holliday: Notable tour matches

 Keith Holliday played at in Wakefield Trinity's 17–12 victory over Australia in the 1956–57 Kangaroo tour of Great Britain and France match at Belle Vue, Wakefield on Monday 10 December 1956.

 Testimonial match

 Keith Holliday's Testimonial match at Wakefield Trinity took place against Huddersfield in 1962.

 Contemporaneous article extract

-"Wakefield Trinity have a proud record in grooming local talent, and there is an illustrious line of players who have come, over the years, via Trinity's own Junior teams from Wakefield City Schools' football.
+"Wakefield Trinity have a record in grooming local talent, and there is a line of players who have come, over the years, via Trinity's own Junior teams from Wakefield City Schools' football.
 Keith Holliday is one of them.
 His career started at the Cathedral School, then on to Eastmoor Juniors and Trinity's own "Nursery" before signing for the Club in 1952.
 Gained Yorkshire county honours and a Great Britain place against France at off-half, and had experience also at centre for his Club before changing to the scrum-half berth.
 Captain of Trinity in their Yorkshire League success of 1958–9".

-Genealogical information

-Keith Holliday's marriage to Betty (née Simpson, death circa 18 August 2019) was registered during first ¼ 1956 in Lower Agbrigg district.
-They had 3 children; the future who played 8-matches during the 1980–81 season for Wakefield Trinity, Barry Holliday (birth registered during second ¼ in Wakefield district), Lestrene Holliday (birth registered 21 July in Wakefield district), the mother of Luke Patel, a cricketer who played 7 first-class matches from 2010–13, and Kevin Holliday (birth registered during third ¼ in Wakefield district).
-At the time of his death, Keith Holliday had six grandchildren, and two great-grandchildren.